fabcor-maxiv/mxcube-code-camp-2024-05-30/README.md

 1. ***Do you have any additional comments?***

-## General pain points
+## Pain points

 1. ***What are recurring pain points regarding MXCuBE development workflows?***

     In terms of coding, testing, deploying, collaborating, etc.

-    What could be improved?
+1. ***What do you think could be improved regarding MXCuBE development workflows?***

+    In terms of coding, testing, deploying, collaborating, etc.

 1. ***Do you have any additional comments?***